Anne Isaacs: Early life and education

 "All my life", says Isaacs, "poetry has affected me more than any other genre.
-I have read and memorized it, studied it, loved, and written it since I was nine."
+I have read, memorized, studied, loved, and written it since I was nine."
 As a child she has called herself "shy and usually lost in a world of my imagination.
-I read constantly from fourth grade on, plucking books haphazardly from my parents' or the library's shelves: Romeo and Juliet, Lorna Doone, Wind in the Willows, The Caine Mutiny.
+I read constantly from fourth grade on, plucking books haphazardly from my parents' or the library's shelves: Romeo and Juliet, Lorna Doone, The Wind in the Willows, The Caine Mutiny.
 In fourth grade I was changed forever by my first readings of Shakespeare and Coleridge.
 I was spellbound by their emotional directness, interweaving of thought and feeling, and above, all, the pure music of their words.
-I read Little Women more times than any other book.
-Like the heroine, Jo, I grew up to combine careers as an educator, mother, and children's book writer."
+I read Little Women more times than any other book."

-First writings

-Isaacs dabbled in writing as a child, but it wasn't until she had children of her own that she began to write seriously, and to think about trying to get a book published.
-She has said "I seem fated to come to books in reverse order.
-I mainly read adult literature as a child, but as an adult I began to read children's literature, often encountering a classic work for the first time while reading it to my children."

 Major works

 Swamp Angel

-Isaacs teamed up with Illustrator Paul O. Zelinsky, narrates the story of Angelica Longrider, a native Tennessee Hill and her rise as the greatest woodswoman in the land.
-The idea of "Swamp Angel" was to have a girl in a tall tale doing extraordinary and strong actions.

-Angelic Longrider or "Swamp Angel" becomes the greatest woodsman in Tennessee in an original American tall tale, one much like those of Paul Bunyan and Pecos Bill.
-Taller than her mother at birth, Swamp Angel builds her first log cabin at the age of two.
-After many great feats, she takes on Thundering Tarnation, a black bear "with bottomless appetite for settlers' grub".
-Eventually she sends Tarnation up to the sky, where he becomes a constellation.
+Isaacs and illustrator Paul O. Zelinsky produced a book about a woodswoman named Angelica Longrider.

-The book won the prestigious place of the 1995 Caldecott Honor book, along with the 1995 Boston Globe–Horn Book Award Honor Book, 1994 ALA Notable Book, The New York Times Best Illustrated Books of 1994, School Library Journal Best Books of 1994, ALA Booklist Children's Editors Choices 1994, Publishers Weekly Best Books of 1994, TIMEs 8 Best Children's Books 1994, Parenting Magazine Reading-Magic Award, 10 Best Books of 1994, and the 1995 Notable Trade Book in Language Arts."Swamp Angel" (top page).
+The book won the place of the 1995 Caldecott Honor book, along with the 1995 Boston Globe–Horn Book Award Honor Book, 1994 ALA Notable Book, The New York Times Best Illustrated Books of 1994, School Library Journal Best Books of 1994, ALA Booklist Children's Editors Choices 1994, Publishers Weekly Best Books of 1994, TIMEs 8 Best Children's Books 1994, Parenting Magazine Reading-Magic Award, 10 Best Books of 1994, and the 1995 Notable Trade Book in Language Arts."Swamp Angel" (top page).
 AnneIsaacs.com.
 Retrieved 2014-07-16.